 A as 01000001

 s as 01110011

 Hello World! as,

-So now the question arises how can a human remember this code?
-It seems impossible!
+And so on… So now the question arises how can a human remember this code?

-Well we humans can do everything that we desire and this code can be remembered very easily but we don’t have to remember.
-We just have to use our language and the software (also built by human) converts our normal letters into the binary language.
+Well, we humans can do everything that we desire and this code can be remembered very easily but we don’t have to remember.
+We just have to use our language and the software (also built by humans) converts our normal letters into binary language.

 - Step-3: add 2 value by using + operator